 The merchant service agreement outlines the responsibilities of merchants processing payments via Pinch, as well as Pinch Payments

-This Agreement was updated on 10th May 2017.
+This Agreement was updated on 21st May 2018.

 Applicability of this Agreement

 If your business is a Micro-Enterprise, then all of the provisions of this Agreement will apply to you.